The NIS (Network and Information Systems) Regulations 2018 apply to two main groups: DSPs and OES (operators of essential services) in the UK.

 DSPs have lighter security requirements than OES because of the lower risk they typically present to society as a whole if their service is disrupted.
 Their compliance with the Regulations is not actively monitored by their regulator, the ICO (Information Commissioner’s Office).

-What is a digital service provider?
+What is a DSP?

-Defined by the government as “a digital service that allows users to perform searches of, in principle, all websites or websites in a particular language on the basis of a query on any subject in the form of a keyword, phrase or other input, and returns links in which information related to the requested content can be found”.
+Provide “a digital service that allows users to perform searches of, in principle, all websites or websites in a particular language on the basis of a query on any subject in the form of a keyword, phrase or other input, and returns links in which information related to the requested content can be found”.